top of page

 Baseball

-• The game will be played according to National Federation rules.
+• Games will be played according to National Federation rules.

 • TSSAA umpires will be used.
-Home team will pay for the umpires and provide game balls.
+The home team will pay for the umpires and provide balls.

 Softball